 WorkCover Queensland’s Customer Compliance and Education Manager, Kerry Hillhouse said it is important for small business employers to work closely with their accountants to ensure they have the right level of coverage.
+Check out these staffing companies in columbia sc that can really help you with janitorial staffing, grounds, building maintenance, production and security to name few.

 ‘If employers are found to be underinsured (because wages have not been accurately declared) or uninsured (employing without a policy) they are potentially exposing themselves to significant financial penalties.